Vijaya Lakshmi Pandit: Career

 She attended the 1916 Congress session that took place in Lucknow.
 She was impressed by Sarojini Naidu and Annie Besant.

 In 1920, she spent time in Mahatma Gandhi's ashram close to Ahmedabad.
 She participated in daily chores including dairy work and spinning.
 She also worked in the office that used to publish Young India.

 Pandit was the first Indian woman to hold a cabinet post in pre-independent India.
-In 1936, she stood in general elections and became member of parliament by 1937 for constituency of Cawnpore Bilhaur.
+In 1936, she stood in general elections and became a member of parliament by 1937 for the constituency of Cawnpore Bilhaur.
 In 1937, she was elected to the provincial legislature of the United Provinces and was designated minister of local self-government and public health.
 She held the latter post until 1938 and again from 1946 to 1947.

 She spent significant time in jail for her participation in the Indian independence movement.
-She was jailed for 18 months from 1931 - 1933.
+She was jailed for 18 months from 1931 to 1933.
 She was jailed again for 6 months in 1940 before getting jailed in 1942 for 7 months over her participation in the Quit India Movement.
 After her release, she helped the victims of the Bengal famine of 1943 and served as president of the Save the Children Fund Committee which rescued poor children from the streets.

 Following the death of her husband in 1944, she experienced Indian inheritance laws for Hindu widows and campaigned with All India Women's Conference to bring changes to these laws.

+In 1944, she visited the United States to raise awareness about the Indian affairs among the American people in order to counter the anti-Indian propaganda there.

 In 1946, she was elected to the Constituent Assembly from the United Provinces.

-Following India's freedom from British occupation in 1947 she entered the diplomatic service and became India's ambassador to the Soviet Union from 1947 to 1949, the United States and Mexico from 1949 to 1951, Ireland from 1955 to 1961 (during which time she was also the Indian High Commissioner to the United Kingdom), and Spain from 1956 to 1961.
+Following India's independence from British rule in 1947 she entered the diplomatic service and became India's ambassador to the Soviet Union from 1947 to 1949, the United States and Mexico from 1949 to 1951, Ireland from 1955 to 1961 (during which time she was also the Indian High Commissioner to the United Kingdom), and Spain from 1956 to 1961.
 Between 1946 and 1968, she headed the Indian delegation to the United Nations.
 In 1953, she became the first woman President of the United Nations General Assembly (she was inducted as an honorary member of the Alpha Kappa Alpha sorority in 1978 for this accomplishment).
+That same year she was a candidate for Secretary General of the United Nations.